JetBrains/teamcity-documentation/topics/docker.md

 <td>

-If selected, TeamCity will remove the image with `docker rmi` at the end of the step
+If selected, TeamCity will remove the image with `docker rmi` at the end of the step.

 </td></tr><tr>